udacity/CVND---Gesture-Recognition/README.md

 ## Testing

 It is recommended that you quickly test your models before you train them on the full Jester dataset.
 When quickly testing models we suggest you use the `config_quick_testing.json` file and the CPU.
-To do this, use the following commad:
+To do this, use the following command:

 `python train.py --config configs/config_quick_testing.json --use_gpu=False`

 ## Training

 When training a model you should use the `config.json` file and a GPU (**strongly recommended**).
-To train your model using a GPU use the following commad:
+To train your model using a GPU use the following command:

 `python train.py --config configs/config.json -g 0`